 Alternative/private loans are credit based and in most cases, a credit worthy co-signer is required for approval.
 Recently passed legislation requires lenders to provide several detailed loan disclosures to the borrower and co-borrower.
 Most lenders will require one or more of these disclosures to be completed and mailed back to them.
 This requirement may cause a delay in the overall process.

 Below is a historical list of lenders who continue to participate in the Alternative/Private Loan Program.
+Alternative and private loans should be considered only after all federal aid options have been fully exhausted.
 Lindenwood University does not endorse any lender.
 Research your lender options before you select the lender of your choice.

 Once you have chosen a lender and completed the application process, Lindenwood University will be notified electronically of your request for an alternative/private loan.
 We will not certify eligibility for the alternative/private loan until your financial aid and admissions file is complete and your federal/state aid has been processed.